KevinWMcGowan/movielens/README.md

 ## 📋 Key Results

-	•	The model predicts movie ratings with a low error rate, providing a strong foundation for building recommendation systems.
+- The model predicts movie ratings with a low error rate, providing a strong foundation for building recommendation systems.
-	•	Features like user_movie_diff, user_avg_rating, and movie_avg_rating were the most influential predictors.
+- Features like user_movie_diff, user_avg_rating, and movie_avg_rating were the most influential predictors.

 ## 🤝 Connect

-Feel free to connect with me on LinkedIn for collaboration opportunities:
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kevin-w-mcgowan-m-s-iop/) for collaboration opportunities